 - Administration of Naloxone or other overdose-reversing medications

-- UMB maintains an easily accessible supply of overdose-reversing medication that can be accessed through the UMB Police Force to be used in the case of emergencies.
-All supervisors and sworn officers of the UMB Police Force are issued a Naloxone/Narcan kit after appropriate training.
+- UMB maintains an easily accessible supply of overdose-reversing medication that can be accessed through the UMB Police Department to be used in the case of emergencies.
+All supervisors and sworn officers of the UMB Police Department are issued a Naloxone/Narcan kit after appropriate training.

 - Training for the administration of overdose-reversing medication is mandatory for designated personnel who are issued a Naloxone/Narcan kit but is also available as part of additional resources and programming offered at UMB to health professionals, volunteers, and students.

-Designated personnel – For the purposes of this policy, the UMB Police Force are deemed designated personnel.
+Designated personnel – For the purposes of this policy, the UMB Police Department are deemed designated personnel.

 Campus – For the purpose of this policy and reporting, Campus refers to the contiguous campus within the boundary of the UMB Clery Reporting Campus Boundary Map comprised of buildings or properties that are (1) owned or controlled by UMB, and (2) reasonably contiguous to one another, and (3) the other reasonably contiguous buildings or property within the boundary that directly support or relate to UMB’s educational purpose.